 You can also dine on the top of the CN Tower at the 360 Restaurant.
 The restaurant is located in the general viewing tower and offers regional Canadian dishes, all while slowly spinning and giving you a breathtaking view of the entire skyline.
 I went there for my 5 year anniversary with my fiancé David and it was incredibly romantic!
 It’s a little bit pricey, but you can’t beat that gorgeous view.

-If you’re feeling incredibly brave and adventurous, you can even do the EdgeWalk, which allows you to go outside the tower and hang off of a bungee chord over the city for a few minutes.
+If you’re feeling incredibly brave and adventurous, you can even do the EdgeWalk, which allows you to go outside the tower and hang off of a bungee cord over the city for a few minutes.
 Perfect for any adrenaline junkie or lover of heights!

 That’s it for my recommendations of 10 things to do in Toronto!
 I highly recommend you give it a visit because it’s a very special city with amazing people.